trumpool/hello-world/README.md

 # hello-world
-my first try on github
+my first try on github, a friendly person's first try into the vast new world